yubinkarki/mobile-programming/README.md

 # Unit 3 - Designing the UI

-The user interface is the point at which human users interact with a computer, website or application
+The user interface is the point at which users interact with a website or application
 The goal of effective UI is to make the user's experience easy and intuitive

 ### Unit Coverage